scottgeigel2/smart-email-docs/docs/configuration.md

 If you are using Gmail, you will need to configure it to allow other applications (third-party apps) to connect to Gmail.

+#### Office365/Outlook.com

+If you are using an Outlook account, hosted by Microsoft, you will need to use the MSAL option.
+An Administrator will be needed to grant SMArtEmail permission to read/delete emails after SMArtEmail asks for permission.

 #### Encryption Levels

-You will also need to know which encryption level you use.
+You will also need to know which encryption level you use if using IMAP or POP.
 The utility supports SSL 3.0, TLS 1.1, and TLS 1.2 encryption levels.

 #### Ports